Two years after the events of The Avengers

 Steve and Natasha go to a mall, disguised as a civilian couple.
 They take the flash drive to an Apple Store and pop it into a MacBook Pro to find signal coming from Wheaton, New Jersey.
-Natasha tells Steve that they have 9 minutes or less before SHIELD agents find them.
-The duo spot Rumlow and other S.H.I.E.L.D. agents coming around every corner.
-Natasha pulls Steve in for a kiss on the escalator to draw attention away from themselves, since public displays of affection make people uncomfortable.
+Natasha tells Steve that they have 9 minutes or less before S.H.I.E.L.D. agents find them.
+On the way out, the duo spots Rumlow and other S.H.I.E.L.D. agents coming around every corner.
+Natasha pulls Steve in for a kiss on the escalator to draw attention away from themselves, since public displays of affection make people uncomfortable (and make faces harder to see).
 The ruse works and Rumlow doesn't spot them.

-Steve and Natasha hide out at Sam's home, knowing they can definitely trust him.
+Steve and Natasha hide out at Sam's home, knowing they can trust him.
 Natasha expresses remorse over her involvement with HYDRA agents.
-Sam agrees to help the two, utilizing a military project called Falcon.
+Sam decides to use a military project called Falcon to help them.

 The heroes are taken in a prison van.
-Sam notices Natasha is bleeding from her shoulder, telling the guards she needs assistance.
+Sam notices Natasha is bleeding from her shoulder and tells the guards she needs assistance.
 One guard pulls out an electric rod, neutralizing the other guard.
 The first guard turns out to be Agent Hill in disguise.
 She takes the heroes to a secret facility to treat Natasha, but first she shows them Fury lying in bed, very much alive.
 He survived with an anti-stress serum developed by Banner, originally to control his Hulk problem.
-When he and Natasha are a little more rested, they gather with the other heroes over the fact that Project Insight is set to take place within hours, where the Helicarriers will form a triangular shape and lock sights on their targets around the globe.
+When he and Natasha are a little more rested, they gather with the other heroes over the fact that Project Insight is set to launch within hours -- the Helicarriers will form a triangle and lock sights on their targets around the globe.
 Fury takes out three chips that they will use to override the Helicarriers' systems.
 He turns control over to Steve to give orders.